Hypervisors

 - Switching between hypervisors as needed

-Hypervisor Management
+Hypervisor management

 - Registration: Add a new Proxmox cluster to the Control Plane